solidity-labs-io/forge-proposal-simulator/docs/type-check/example.md

 }
 ```

-The contract constructor arguments looks complex for this example, luckily, we already have the constructor arguments ready for you.
+The contract constructor arguments appear complex for this example; luckily, we already have the constructor arguments ready.

-In the file `TypeCheckAddresses.json` that you have already made in setup, add another object in json file for the above contract:
+In the file `TypeCheckAddresses.json`, which has already been created in the setup, add another object in the JSON file for the above contract:

 ```json
 {